-(Amended by Ordinance No. 176955, effective October 9, 2002.)
-The Building Inspections Director is hereby authorized and directed to enforce all the provisions of this Code.
+(Amended by Ordinance Nos.
+150873, 176955 and 187432, effective December 4, 2015.)
+The Director of the Bureau of Development Services is hereby authorized and directed to enforce all the provisions of this Title.

 - A. Appointees.
-In accordance with the procedure and with the approval of the Commissioner in Charge of the Bureau of Development Services, the Building Inspections Director may appoint such number of officers, inspectors, assistants, and other employees as shall be authorized and as may be necessary to perform any duty imposed upon him by this Code.
-Such appointees shall, for the sake of this Code, hereafter be known as building officials, inspectors, or authorized representatives. - B. (Amended by Ord.
-No. 150873, effective Jan.
-17, 1981.)
-Right of Entry.
-Whenever necessary to make an inspection to enforce any of the provisions of this Code, or whenever the Building Official or his authorized representative has reasonable cause to believe that there exists in any building or upon any premises any condition or Code violation which makes such building or premises unsafe, dangerous, or hazardous, the Building Official or his authorized representative may enter such building or premises at all reasonable times to inspect the same or to perform any duty imposed upon the Building Official by this Code, provided that if such building or premises be occupied, he shall first present proper credentials and request entry; and if such building or premises be unoccupied, he shall first make a reasonable effort to locate the owner or other persons having charge or control of the building or premises and request entry.
-If such entry is refused, the Building Official or his authorized representative shall have recourse to every remedy provided by law to secure entry.
+The Director may appoint officers, inspectors, assistants, and other employees to perform any duty imposed by this Title.
+Such appointees may, for the sake of this Title, hereafter be known as building officials, inspectors, or authorized representatives. - B. Right of Entry.
+Whenever necessary to make an inspection to enforce any of the provisions of this Title, or whenever the Director or authorized representative has reasonable cause to believe that there exists in any building or upon any premises any condition or Code violation which makes such building or premises unsafe, dangerous, or hazardous, or upon presentation of a lawfully issued warrant, the Director or authorized representative may enter such building or premises at all reasonable times to inspect the same or to perform any duty imposed upon the Director by this Title.
+If such building or premises is occupied, the Director shall first present proper credentials and request entry; and if such building or premises is unoccupied, the Director shall first make a reasonable effort to locate the owner or other persons having charge or control of the building or premises and request entry.
+If such entry is refused, the Director or authorized representative shall have recourse to every remedy provided by law to secure entry.

-When the Building Official or his authorized representative shall have first obtained a proper inspection warrant or other remedy provided by law to secure entry, no owner or occupant or any other persons having charge, care, or control of any building or premises shall fail or neglect, after proper request is made as herein provided, to promptly permit entry therein by the Building Official or his authorized representative for the purpose of inspection and examination pursuant to this Code.
+When the Director or authorized representative has first obtained a lawfully issued warrant or other remedy provided by law to secure entry, no owner or occupant or any other persons having charge, care, or control of any building or premises shall fail or neglect, after proper request is made, to promptly allow the Director or authorized representative to enter the building or premises for the purpose of inspection and examination pursuant to this Title.